Tag: 4.4H

 I began writing this article last school year as my students and I dived head first into what is easily the most important and most challenging standard for elementary (and honestly, all grade levels of math)…multi-step word problems!

 There’s something about putting math into a “story” that makes children seemingly forget everything they know about math.
-The fact that they are no longer simply solving computations, but required to transfer reading skills to comprehend and compute, adds another layer of thinking students must problem-solve.
-They may have mastered strategies for addition, subtraction, multiplication and division, but put that in the context of a multi-step problem, and suddenly it’s like a foreign language!
+The fact that they are no longer simply solving computations, but required to transfer reading skills to comprehend and compute in a variety of contexts, adds another layer of thinking students must problem-solve.
+They may have mastered procedural processes for addition, subtraction, multiplication and division, but put that in the context of a multi-step problem, and suddenly it’s like a foreign language!
 Solving word problems, and especially multi-step problems is a product (no, not the math kind) of a problem-solver and critical thinker…what we all want for our children!
 But teaching computation skills alone, is not enough to produce those qualities.
-It takes explicit instruction, modeling, plenty of resources and lots of practice and feedback to begin to develop that flexibility in thinking.
+It takes explicit instruction, modeling, and lots of practice with just-in-time feedback to begin to develop that flexibility in thinking.

 Hopefully, the ideas, resources, and strategies I have to share in these posts will be useful in some capacity for any teacher struggling with this concept, as they were for me.
 Check out these ideas below…and share your own in the comments!